 Third year BA (Hons) Graphic Design students have been taking part in live briefs, tutorials and workshops from industry contacts such as JKR, TEMPLO and Google Lab.

-Pali Palavathanan said: “I’m finding it really inspiring and energising – the students are producing ideas that have emotional connection.”
+Pali Palavathanan said: “I’ve found it really inspiring and energising – the students produced ideas that have emotional connection.”

 Coley Porter Bell

 A team from Coley Porter Bell lead a visual planning workshop to kick off the 2017 design brief.

 Students were asked to create an identity and visual language for the new RAF ‘Active’ campaign, and bring it to life through innovative and exciting applications.

 In groups, students unpicked the brief, brainstormed ideas and created image-led mood boards that indicated on brand visual language and tone of voice.

 Google Creative Lab